PQ PDF Logo

 Control

-Every engine that processes your documents is open-source software.
-Ghostscript, Poppler, LibreOffice, Tesseract, PyMuPDF, ClamAV, YARA — there is no proprietary black box, no opaque SaaS magic.
-You can audit exactly what runs on your files.
+Every processing engine is open-source.
+Ghostscript, Tesseract, PyMuPDF, ClamAV, YARA — no proprietary black box.
+You can audit exactly what runs on your files, and extend it for your workflows.

-• Configure file size limits to your requirements
+• Configure limits and parameters to your requirements

-• Integrate with your internal systems and identity providers
+• Integrate with internal systems and identity providers

 • No dependency on our uptime or pricing decisions